Acupressure for Alternative Migraine Treatment

 Acupressure is often used for different forms of nausea and vomiting, such as nausea and vomiting related to chemotherapy, pregnancy, surgery and motion sickness.

 Those that practice traditional Chinese medicine believe acupressure relieves pain, including migraine symptoms by targeting those specific meridians.
 Other researchers and doctors believe migraines are relieved because the acupressure improves circulation, relieves stress, reduces tension and possibly releases the body’s natural pain killers called endorphins.

-If you are pregnant, particularly more than three months, you should avoid Acupressure treatment.
+If you are pregnant, you should avoid acupressure treatment.
 Certain pressure points have been known to induce premature labor.

 Do not apply pressure to acupressure points if they are located in areas of the skin where there are:

 - Breaks in the skin